williamouyang/okta.github.io/_source/_standards/SCIM/index.md

-    If you are developing your SCIM integration in a local development environment, we suggest using the excellent tool [ngrok](https://ngrok.com/) to expose your local development environment to Runscope
+    If you are developing your SCIM integration in a local development environment, we suggest using the excellent tool [ngrok](https://ngrok.com/) to expose your local development environment to Runscope.
 8. Click the "Save" button at the top of the test.

 ##### Running Okta's SCIM tests against your SCIM server